manish-290/mern_stack/README.md

 # mern_stack
 This is my self study mern session starting from frontend focus only at first with ai api and ui design focus.

+#difference in vanilla js and react library
+what i found is the task is huge to take the each element from html to js file in vanilla file which is too much hectic . but react makes it easy combining html and js together and we can build web applications with ease and convenience.